-A black eye is often a minor injury, but it can also appear when there is significant eye injury or head trauma.
-A visit to the doctor or an eye specialist may be required to rule out serious injury, particularly if you're not certain of the cause of the black eye.
+A black eye is often a minor injury.
+But this bruising also can be the result of a significant eye injury or head trauma.
+A visit to the doctor or an eye specialist might be needed to rule out serious injury, particularly if you're not sure what caused the black eye.

 For a black eye:

 - Apply cold compresses intermittently: 5 to 10 minutes on, 10 to 15 minutes off.
 If you use ice, make sure it's covered with a towel or sock to protect the delicate skin on the eyelid.

 - Use cold compresses for 24 to 48 hours, then switch to applying warm compresses intermittently.
 This will help the body reabsorb the leakage of blood and may help reduce discoloration.